jerryidk/Rover/README.md

 - There are also some other pins can't be used as output, so test them before you use them.
 - DON"T clear entire PA Moder, it will render your board dead.
-- Gyro is internally connected via SPI no needs for jumper.
+- Gyro is internally connected via SPI, so no need for jumper.

 | Resource   | Pin  | Mode | Function|
 | ------     | ---- | ---- | ------- |